-River Falls Housing Authority, owner of the damaged property, is reacting to the rare incident.
+River Falls Housing Authority, owner of the damaged property on Griffey Street, is reacting to the rare incident.

 Police reports state three young males were involved, one of whom faces four charges in Pierce County Circuit Court, including a felony.
 It is believed the men were in the area to sell marijuana to unknown male who was the target of the gunfire.